Avoiding Common Pitfalls: Tips for Complying with FDA Cosmetics Regulations

 Safety Substantiation

-Good Manufacturing Practice (GMP) requirements for facilities that manufacture cosmetic products:
+Good Manufacturing Practice (GMP)

 A cosmetic is considered misbranded if:

-- Labeling is false or misleading
+- The labeling is false or misleading.

 - The net quantity of contents